sigmarising/sigmarising.github.io/archetypes/default.md

 date: {{ .Date }}
 description: ""  # desc of series / summary of post / delete to summary from post content
 subtitle: ""  # can be deleted
-header_img: "/images/.jpg"  # can be deleted
+header_img: "/img/.jpg"  # can be deleted
 short: true
 toc: true
 tags: []
 categories: []
 series: []
-slug: ""
+slug: ""  # the real url
 ---